afgodwin/ENGRI1120-Fall-2024/chapter-2-dir/vle.md

 We can draw a horizontal line of constant pressure, e.g., at P $\simeq$ 130 kPa, and estimate the compositions of Acetone(1)-Water(2) that exist as a liquid, a vapor or a mixed system in vapor-liquid equilibrium.
 The intersection of the pressure line with the liquid line gives the equilibrium composition of the liquid, denoted as $x^{eq}_{1}$.
 Likewise, the intersection of the constant pressure line with the vapor line gives the equilibrium composition in the vapor, denoted as $y^{eq}_{1}$.

-The constant pressure line that connects the equilibrium liquid and vapor compositions are called the __equilibrium tie-line__.
+The constant pressure line that connects the equilibrium liquid and vapor compositions is called the __constant pressure equilibrium tie-line__.

 (content:references:vle-temperature-composition)=